Day6: 2019–2021: The Book of Us series, second world tour, first sub-unit, and Jae's departure

 It was announced in February 26 that Day6 would make a full group comeback in April 2021.
 On March 8, 2021, Sungjin announced during his a V Live broadcast that he would be enlisting for his mandatory military service on the same day, having already recorded for the upcoming album.
 Day6 released their seventh extended play The Book of Us: Negentropy and its lead single "You Make Me" on April 19; the album marked the final installment of The Book of Us series.
 Due to Sungjin's military enlistment, the group decided that they would not be doing album promotions for The Book of Us: Negentropy.
 On July 5, 2021, Even of Day returned with their second EP, Right Through Me and its lead single of the same name.
 Young K debuted as Day6's second soloist with his first extended play, Eternal, on September 6.
-He also enlisted in the military on October 12, where he will be serving in KATUSA.
+He also enlisted in the military on October 12, where he served in KATUSA.
 Dowoon debuted as Day6's third soloist with his first digital single, "Out of the Blue", on September 27, which is a duet with Song Heejin.

-On December 31, 2021, Jae announced via Twitter that he will be taking a hiatus from his promotions as a member of the band.
-The same day, JYPE announced that he will be leaving the band and ending his exclusive contract with JYP Entertainment due to personal reasons.
+On December 31, 2021, Jae announced via Twitter that he would take a hiatus from his promotions as a member of the band.
+The same day, JYPE announced that he would be permanently leaving the band and ending his exclusive contract with JYP Entertainment for personal reasons.

-2022–present: Military service
+2022–2023: Military service

 Dowoon became the third member of the band to enlist in the military on January 17, 2022.
 On February 7, 2022, Wonpil debuted as Day6's fourth soloist with his first studio album, Pilmography.
 He enlisted as a member of the Republic of Korea Navy on March 28.
 On September 6, 2022, it was confirmed that Sungjin, who would be the first member to be discharged from the military, would retire from military service on September 7.
 On September 26, 2022, all members of Day6 renewed their contracts with JYP Entertainment.

-On April 11, 2023, Young K will become the second member to be discharged from military service as a KATUSA soldier.
+On April 11, 2023, Young K became the second member to be discharged from military service as a KATUSA soldier.
+On July 16, 2023, Dowoon was discharged from military service as an Army band soldier, becoming the third member to be discharged from military service.
+On November 27, 2023, Wonpil became the fourth and last member to be discharged from military service as a Deckhand in the Naval Operations Command's 7th Mobility Squadron.
+Day6 marked the group's complete return from the military with a Christmas concert at Korea University Hwajeong Tiger Dome held from December 22, 2023, to December 24, 2023.